Auto accident injuries: Know your rights

 - Highway Defects

 Pennsylvania auto accident law is complex, and it can often be difficult dealing with insurance companies after an accident occurs.
 If you or someone you love has been injured in a motor vehicle accident, it is important to act quickly and seek legal advice to protect your rights.
-Contact Dale E. Anstine today for your free consultation with an attorney specializing in auto accidents in the York, Gettysburg and Hanover areas.
+Contact Dale E. Anstine today for your free consultation with an auto accident attorney in the York, Gettysburg and Hanover areas.

-When individuals are involved in a car accident – especially when there are injuries – it may be difficult to remember what to do.
-If you are involved in an accident, it’s important to keep the following in mind at the scene of the auto accident and in the days that follow:
+When individuals are involved in a car accident – especially when there are injuries – in the moment, it may be difficult to remember what to do.
+If you are involved in an accident, it’s important to keep the following in mind at the scene and in the days that follow:

 - Stay at the scene